P. G. von Donop: Tennis

 Donop was also a notable tennis player, he won the men's doubles event at the Bermuda Open Tennis Championships in 1879 at Hamilton partnering Charles Wood.
-In 1881 he played his first singles event at the Gloucestershire tournament in Cheltenham where he lost in the first round to George Butterworth.
+In 1881 he played his first singles event at the Gloucestershire Lawn Tennis Tournament in Cheltenham where he lost in the first round to George Butterworth.
 He also competed in the 1882 Wimbledon Championships.
 In 1884 he won the men's singles at the West of England Championships at Bath Between 1882 and 1883 he was a two time finalist in the men's singles event at the Exmouth Open losing to Charles Lacy Sweet on both occasions.
 In 1892 he was a finalist at the Western India Championships held at the Bombay Gymkhana Club.

 Family

-His youngest brother Stanley served in the Royal Artillery, achieved public recognition when he led a column during the Second Boer War, served as Master-General of the Ordnance (the fourth member of the Army Board) and as Colonel Commandant of the Royal Regiment of Artillery, and ended his career as Major-General Sir Stanley Brenton von Donop KCB KCMG.
+His youngest brother Stanley served in the Royal Artillery, achieved public recognition when he led a column during the Second Boer War, served as Master-General of the Ordnance (the fourth member of the Army Board) and as Colonel Commandant of the Royal Regiment of Artillery, and ended his career as Major-General Sir Stanley von Donop KCB KCMG.